Disease Guide ·Progressive Retinal Atrophy ·2026

 Limited Financial Impact

-Unlike most conditions on this site, PRA has a relatively low total cost of $200-$500 since there's no treatment.
-Insurance value here is more about peace of mind than financial protection.
-Your deductible alone may exceed the total diagnosis cost.
-PRA is one condition where insurance doesn't dramatically change the financial picture.
+PRA has low total cost: $200-$500 since there's no treatment.
+Insurance value is more peace of mind than protection.
+Your deductible alone may exceed total diagnosis cost.
+PRA is one condition where insurance doesn't dramatically change finances.

 Red flag · Coverage